Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrFabric.md

 PS C:\>  $currentJob = New-AzureRmRecoveryServicesAsrFabric -Name $FabricName
 ```

+Starts the fabric creation with passed name and returns the ASR job used to track the fabric creation operation.

 ### Example 2
 ```
-PS C:\>  $currentJob = New-AzureRmRecoveryServicesAsrFabric -Azure -Name $fabricName -Location "eastus" PS C:\>  Get-ASRJob -name $job.id
+PS C:\>  $currentJob = New-AzureRmRecoveryServicesAsrFabric -Azure -Name $fabricName -Location "eastus" PS C:\>  Get-ASRJob -name $currentJob.id
 ```

-Starts the fabric creation with passed name and returns the ASR job used to track the fabric creation operation.
+Starts the azure fabric creation with passed name and returns the ASR job used to track the fabric creation operation.

 ## PARAMETERS